Stardust preliminary inquest hearing a ‘momentous step’ in path to justice

 Most of those killed were from Artane, Kilmore and Coolock, though among them were young people from Ringsend and from Northern Ireland.

-In his letter to Dr Cullinane, read into the record, Mr Woulfe said the “scale and horror of the tragedy was such that” Stardust was and remained “the greatest such disaster to have occurred in the history of the State”.
+In his letter to the coroner, Dr Myra Cullinane, read into the record, Mr Woulfe said the “scale and horror of the tragedy was such that” Stardust was and remained “the greatest such disaster to have occurred in the history of the State”.

 Opening the hearing Dr Cullinane took two minutes and 40 seconds to read the names of those who never came home from the Stardust that night.